eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

   int listen_sock_fd = socket(AF_INET, SOCK_STREAM, 0);
 ```

 The `socket()` function creates a socket, and upon successful creation, returns a **socket file descriptor**.
 A file descriptor is a unique integer that designates a socket and allows application programs to refer to it when needed.
+Read more about them [here](/guides/resources/file-descriptors).

 The function takes three arguments:

-- domain: `AF_INET` - IPv4
-- type: `SOCK_STREAM` - Socket of type stream (used for TCP)
-- protocol: `0` - allows system to choose the appropriate protocol based on domain and type (TCP)
+- **domain**: This specifies the communication domain or address family used by the socket.
+In this case, `AF_INET` indicates the use of IPv4 addresses.
+IPv4 (Internet Protocol version 4) is the most widely used network layer protocol, providing the addressing scheme for internet traffic.
+- **type:** This argument determines the communication semantics and the characteristics of the data transmission over the socket. `SOCK_STREAM` indicates a socket of type stream.
+Stream sockets provide a reliable, connection-oriented, and sequenced flow of data.
+They are typically used with the Transmission Control Protocol (TCP), which ensures that data sent from one end of the connection is received correctly at the other end, with no loss, duplication, or corruption.
+- **protocol:** This specifies the specific protocol to be used with the socket.
+When `0` is passed as the protocol, the system selects the default protocol for the given domain and type combination.
+For `AF_INET` and `SOCK_STREAM`, this typically results in TCP being chosen as the protocol, as it is the default protocol for stream sockets in the IPv4 domain.

+Now that we've initialized our listening socket, it's crucial to ensure its proper functioning, especially in scenarios where the server is stopped and restarted frequently.

+Assume that our server is up and running, listening on a particular `IP:port` combination.
+When we terminate the server program, the socket goes into a `TIME_WAIT` state.
+In the `TIME_WAIT` state, the socket remains open for a predetermined period to ensure that any lingering packets associated with the previous connection are properly handled.

+While a socket is in the `TIME_WAIT` state, the operating system reserves the associated IP and port to prevent any new sockets from binding to the same combination.

+When we restart the server quickly, it attempts to bind to the same IP and port to resume it is operation.
+However, if the IP and port are still reserved due to the previous socket being in the `TIME_WAIT` state, the server may encounter an error indicating that the address is already in use.

+In the code snipped below, we'll set the socket option `SO_REUSEADDR` for the listening socket identified by the file descriptor `listen_sock_fd`.
+This option allows us to reuse local IPs and ports, even if they are in the `TIME_WAIT` state.

 ```c
   // Setting sock opt reuse addr